Why is “W” called double U and not double V?

 The long answer

-In classical Latin, the alphabet didn't have "U" or "W" symbols; instead they used "V" for both the vowel and consonant sounds "uh" and "wuh".
+In classical Latin, the alphabet didn't have a "U" or "W" symbol; instead, they used "V" for both the vowel and consonant sounds "uh" and "wuh."
 For example, Augustus was written as "Avgvstvs," and the word "Volcanvs" was pronounced "wolcanus."
 Over time though, the "wuh" consonant use of the "V" letter transitioned into the "vee" sound we know today.
+This evolution of letter pronunciation is a significant part of the history of the English alphabet.

-Then around the 8th century, Germanic languages like Old English started to be written using the Latin alphabet.
+Then, around the 8th century, Germanic languages like Old English started to be written using the Latin script.
 Since the Latin alphabet no longer had a symbol to demonstrate the "wuh" sound, Old English writing combined two "U" symbols side-by-side to create the "wuh" sound.
 They didn't combine two "V"s because "V" was not a letter used in Old English.
-By the 14th century, people were writing "UU" so often that it became a symbol on its own: "double U."
+By the 14th century, people were writing "UU" so often that it became a symbol on its own: "double u."

 🧠 Bonus brain points

-In many other languages such as French, Spanish, Italian, Danish, Norwegian and Swedish, the letter "W" is pronounced as "double V."
+In many other languages such as French, Spanish, Italian, Danish, Norwegian, and Swedish, the letter "W" is pronounced as "double v."
+This is due to the influence of their respective alphabet development histories, where "V" and "U" have been treated differently than in English.

 Curious about how the world works?